daimahou/documentation/docs/core/systems/input/controller.md

 A controller is an asset that represents a player controller in game.
 It is used to easily bind controls to functionality.

-A controller holds a series of input mappings which can be interpreted by each respective modules to create gameplay behaviour.
+A controller holds a series of input mappings which can be interpreted by each respective module to create gameplay behaviour.
 Each button can be simply bound to a regular unity input action to customize which button corresponds to which action.

 For a concrete example, have a look at the [Abilities input module](../../../abilities/input.md).